kpollich/kylepolli.ch/content/posts/array-methods-in-javascript.md

 # reduce()

-`reduce()` is perhaps the complex of these standard array methods.
+`reduce()` is perhaps the most complex of these standard array methods.
 Here's MDN's description:

 > The reduce() method executes a reducer function (that you provide) on each element of the array, resulting in a single output value.